 These pies are also well-known in the Sfakia region of the island (Sfakianes Pites) and always incorporate a watery dough and the local Mizithra cheese.

 The recipe is so simple— yet so satisfying.
-Especially with honey drilled on top and a dash of cinnamon.
+Especially with honey drizzled on top and a dash of cinnamon.
+Of course, you must use authentic Cretan honey and arguably, the very best, comes from high up in the White Mountains in Sfakia.

 Another option for your sweet tooth is to spread a dollop of Greek fruit jam on top.